Luna-OSS/LingoSynth/README.md

-# lingosynth
+# LingoSynth
-LingoSynth is an AI
+LingoSynth is a free AI rephrasing & facts checking tool.